LHCbDev/lhcbpr2all/docs/operation/NightlyBuildsOperation.rst

 ~~~~~~~~~~~~~~~~~~~
 If the slot is still in the checkout step, stopping the checkout job will be enough:

-1. go to the `checkout status page`_
+1. go to the `Jenkins Jobs Status page`_
-2. identify the running checkout job you want to stop in the list on the left (*Build History*)
+2. identify the running checkout job you want to stop in the *checkout* column
+3. click on the job link
-3. click on the corresponding red square with an X
+4. click on the small red square icon with an X at the top right, close to the text *Progress:*

 If the checkout was completed, you need to stop all the building platforms and the wrapper build job:

-1. got to the `platform build status page`_
+1. got to the `Jenkins Jobs Status page`_
-2. identify the running build jobs you want to stop in the list on the left (*Build History*)
+2. identify the running build job you want to stop in the *precondition-build* column
+3. click on the job link
-3. click on the corresponding red square with an X
+4. click on the small red square icon with an X at the top right, close to the text *Progress:*
-4. go to the `build wrappers status page`_ and repeat steps 2 and 3 (it may not be needed if the builds were terminated quickly enough and if the job is not waiting for some external conditions)
+5. repeat for all the platforms (it may not be needed if the builds were terminated quickly enough and if the job is not waiting for some external conditions)

 Trigger a Rebuild